Posted on Leave a comment

 • Complement regular eating routines

-• Encourage attentiveness to food choices
+• Encourage mindful food choices

-• Promote balance through daily practices
+• Promote balance through daily habits

 • Before or after meals

-• As part of warm beverages
+• In warm beverages

 • During periods of dietary change